-Short description about the Squidex Architecture.
+Short Description Concerning the Squidex Architecture.

 Squidex is implemented based on the following concepts: